darwinia-network/node-liveness-probe/README.md

 docker run --rm -it quay.io/darwinia-network/node-liveness-probe:VERSION --help
 ```

+## How it Works

+When receives HTTP connections from `/healthz`, the node-liveness-probe tries to connect the node through WebSocket, then calls [several RPC methods](https://github.com/darwinia-network/node-liveness-probe/blob/master/probes/liveness_probe.go#L22) sequentially via the connection to check health of the node.
+If these requests all succeeded, it generates a `200` response.
+Otherwise, if there's any error including connection refused, RPC timed out, or JSON RPC error, it responds with HTTP `5xx`.

 ## Compatibility

-The node liveness probe should be compatible with nodes of other Substrate-based chains, such as Polkadot and Kusama, although that hasn't been well tested.
-Please consider submitting an issue if you're experiencing any problem with these nodes to help us improve the compatibilities.
+The node liveness probe should be compatible with nodes of other Substrate-based chains, such as Polkadot and Kusama, although it hasn't been well tested.
+Please consider submitting an issue if you're experiencing any problems with these nodes to help us improve compatibility.

 ## Special Thanks